Rednexie/perma.db/DOCS.md

 <h2>new PermaDB(db_name, [options])</h2>
 <h4>Returns database</h4>

-By creating a new instance of the PermaDB class, you create and open a new sqlite3 database.
+By creating a new instance of the PermaDB class, you create and open a new sqlite3 database.<br>
 You can customize the options of the database with arguments.